 Documentation Requirement:

-Applicants must submit a fully completed Application Information Form with Attachments A, B and C. The forms for these can be found on pages 23-31 of this Application Packet.
+Applicants must submit a fully completed Application Information Form with Attachments A, B, C and D. The forms for these can be found on pages 26-32 of this Application Packet.

 Applicants receiving HTF funds must comply with all of the Other Federal Requirements as outlined in 24 CFR Part 93.
 Applicants must include a signed and notarized Attachment B with their Applications, “Certification of Compliance with Other Federal Requirements”.
 No change to the wording of the form is permitted.